HL7/fhir-ipa/input/pagecontent/access.md

-An application gets access to a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/), using the standalone launch sequence.
+An application is authorized to access a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/)'s standalone launch sequence.
 See required server SMART on FHIR capabilities on the ([security  page]HL7.FHIR.UV.IPA\Security - FHIR v4.0.1).

 ### Client Process